digint/btrbk/README.md

 Btrbk is designed to run as a cron job for triggering periodic snapshots and backups, as well as from the command line (e.g. for instantly creating additional snapshots).

+Note that when btrbk is interrupted during the backup of snapshots to/from a remote host, it is able to recover from it and will only transfer the outstanding snapshots that failed to transfer successfully in the previous interrupted run.
+However, individual snapshot transfers will have to be restarted from the beginning, since resuming an interrupted send/receive process is currently not possible in btrfs.
+Therefore, btrbk might not be the best solution for scenarios where large amounts of data (either the initial snapshot or big changes between snapshots) have to be send over an unstable connection (e.g. bad wireless connectivity).

 Installation